Meetings at work can enhance productivity and collaboration, but leaders need to develop and deploy their skills to plan and run them properly.

 Once information has been digested, a facilitator synthesises participants’ comments and leads the discussion.
 This format works just as well for remote attendees as for those present in person, and is ideal for “any complicated decision that requires deep thought”.

-Other ways to build more thinking time into meetings include ‘brainwriting’ – the simultaneous written generation of ideas – to replace or complement verbal brainstorming.
+Other ways to build more thinking time into meetings include ‘brainwriting‘ – the simultaneous written generation of ideas – to replace or complement verbal brainstorming.
 This process helps introverts to open up, and encourages extroverts to slow down and listen.
-It acknowledges that some people simply need longer than others to come up with ideas.
+It acknowledges that some people simply need longer than others to come up with ideas, and that the jostling of the average brainstorming session is unlikely to encourage them to contribute.
 Brainwriting gives everyone extra time to think about and develop their suggestions more fully – and is another way to make sure everyone participates.

 Principle #9: Get your timing right

 Plenty of experts pinpoint 45 minutes as an ideal meeting length, but why stick to round numbers?
-In his book The Surprising Science of Meetings, Rogelberg suggests reducing projected meeting length by 5-10% to provide a little timed pressure, arguing that “odd times attract attention, curiosity, and may even be a little fun”.
+Rogelberg suggests reducing projected meeting length by 5-10% to provide a little time pressure, arguing that “odd times attract attention, curiosity, and may even be a little fun”.

 Meanwhile, using a shot clock (like the ones used in basketball) can up the pace of meetings that are prone to dragging or running over time, keeping them lively and focused.
 This involves setting time allocations for speakers or topics.
 People tend to get progressively better at managing the clock, so it’s a good training tool as well.

-This is less straightforward with the scheduling of virtual meetings where team members may be working across time zones; however, Harvard Business School’s professor Linda Hill simply advises a healthy dose of give and take: “sometimes you adjust to them and sometimes they adjust to you”.
-As virtual meetings can be more tiring than in-person events, they may also need to be shorter.
+This is less straightforward with the scheduling of virtual meetings where team members may be working across time zones; however, Harvard Business School’s professor Linda Hill simply advises a healthy dose of give and take: “Sometimes you adjust to them and sometimes they adjust to you.”
+As virtual meetings can be more energy-sapping than in-person events, they may also need to be shorter.